 Course Pre-requisite requirements

-In addition to the specific outcomes detailed within this specification, prior to certification, learners are required to show evidence of:
+In addition to the specific outcomes detailed within qualification, prior to certification, learners are required to show evidence of:

 • undertaking the ACT Awareness e-learning counterterrorism training